signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

 Our need is NOT a multi-tenant management (like Orchard does).
 Our application is ONE application, an homogeneous Party that interacts with other parties.
 The DI we need is about Endpoints that connect the Application to the external world.
-We also want "Dynamic Endpoint" (endpoints can appear and disappear dynamically).
+We also want "Dynamic Endpoints" (endpoints can appear and disappear dynamically).
 What we have so far:
 - A Endpoint always creates a Scope to do its job (this is what does ASPNet for each HTTP request).
 - There is no issue about regular scoped services and regular singletons (true singletons) but we would like